teamapp-ai/teamapp-ai.github.io/pricing.md

 ---
 {:.font-weight-bold}

-# easy & affordable team-based pricing
+# affordable team-based pricing

-##### team-based pricing with unlimited users and changes per team,
+##### team-based pricing and easy shared UX, with unlimited users per team

-free management app for unlimited users
+plus a free management app for all team leaders, managers and executives